KoneMuhammad/KoneMuhammad/README.md

 Android Developer
 ---
-using KMP building something that people will make a remark about (hopefully)
+using KMP to build something that people will make a remark about (hopefully)